ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 #### Request Tracker

 The RT database is stored in the `ocfrt` database on the MySQL host.
-It should be possible to restore RT using just the database, but nobody has tested restoring these.
+It is possible to restore RT using just the database; in fact, simply running puppet is now sufficient to bring up a fully-functioning RT server.

 ## Ideas for backup improvements